Taffey Bakery

 Do I have to add applesauce?

-If you don’t want to add applesauce, you can replace it with room temperature yogurt, buttermilk, or kefir.
+No, you may substitute with room temperature yogurt, buttermilk, or kefir.

 Can I bake this in an 8×8 pan?